Muthoot Finance chairman MG George dies at 71 | Business

-M G George Muthoot, largely credited for making the Muthoot Finance a pan-India and the largest gold loan NBFC, passed away on Friday evening.
+M G George Muthoot, largely credited for making the Muthoot Finance a pan-India and the largest gold loan NBFC, passed away on Friday evening in a freak incidence of falling from the fourth floor of his house.

-As a chairman of the company, he played a pivotal role in taking Muthoot Finance to new heights, expanding its reach across the country and even overseas especially to the Middle East.
+As the chairman of the company, he played a pivotal role in taking Muthoot Finance to new heights, expanding its reach across the country and even overseas especially to the Middle East.

+Police received information on Friday at 9.21 pm regarding the admission of M G George Muthoot at a hospital after falling from the fourth floor of the house and was later declared dead, a senior police officer said. ''Enquiry conducted into the matter and statements were recorded.
+The CCTV cameras were also checked.
+He was taken to Fortis Escort Hospital where he died during treatment.
+On Saturday, his post mortem has been conducted at AIIMS.
+No foul play is suspected.
+Inquest proceeding is being done,'' Deputy Commissioner of Police (South East Delhi) R P Meena said.

-He was instrumental in making gold loan finance into an organized business.
+He was instrumental in making the gold loan finance into an organised business.

-According to an official of the company, the chairperson died on Friday of a heart attack.
-However, family sources said he had a fall in the house and could not be saved.

-His sudden and unexpected demise will be an irreparable loss to the company, employees, all stakeholders, family, and friends, the filing said.

 After graduating from the Manipal Institute of Technology with a degree in mechanical engineering, Muthoot joined the family business as an office assistant and in 1979 he became the managing director and group chairman in February 1993.